thierry7/Android-Challenge/README.md

 # AndroidTechnicalChallenge

-This is the base project with dependencies for android x and appolo for graph ql
+This is the base project with dependencies for several of Jetpack Apollo for GraphQL